Meet Our Team

 Undergraduate Research Assistants

-Emily Olague is a junior at Whittier College, graduating in the Spring of 2019.
+Emily Olague is a senior at Whittier College, graduating in the Spring of 2019.
 She is majoring in Psychology and Political Science and minoring in Mathematics.
 She is on the Women’s Lacrosse team, Psi Chi Honors Society, Pi Sigma Alpha Honors Society, and the Metaphonian Society.
 She is interested in Criminal Psychology and Counterintelligence.

-Taylor Beckwith is a sophomore at Whittier College majoring in Psychology and minoring in Public Health and Social Work.
+Taylor Beckwith is a junior at Whittier College majoring in Psychology and minoring in Public Health and Social Work.
 She is a member of the Whittier College Women’s Golf Team and the Poet Student Athlete Leadership Academy.
 Taylor also has an internship on campus focused on transitioning Whittier College to a tobacco free campus and works as a Freshman Writing Associate.
 She is also active in Cru, the Christian club on campus.
 Taylor hopes to pursue a PhD in Neuropsychology or Public Health.

 Past Research Assistants